truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 ![DashboardSingleSystemView](/images/TrueCommand/2.0/DashboardSingleSystemView.png "Dashboard Single System View")

-*Storage* shows How many pools and drives are being used by the system.
+*Storage* informs the user about how many pools and drives are being used by the system.
 It also shows how much storage is used and avaialble by size and percentage.

 *ARC MISS* is a measure of how often the system is going to disk rather than using the ARC cache.
 If it starts to show anything above 0% it means the system is using ram.
 The numbers may vary depending on use case and work load.

 There are several "hot spots" on the card that will open system specific areas for management.